gammapy/gamma-cat/input/tevcat/README.md

 Having those integer source IDs is needed to cross-link this catalog and gamma-sky.net to TeVCat.

+Contributors:

+* Scott Wakely
+* Deirdre Horan
+* probably many others that sent into to TeVCat

 ## Data and scripts

 The `tevcat.py` script cleans up `tc_dump.txt` to obtain `tevcat.ecsv`.